pughlab/cbioportal-deployment/README.md

 This deploys a complete and working cBioPortal.
 It also contains an import play which can be used to add new data to the portal automatically.

+### Importing data

+You can also use this project to manage importing, using the playbook `import.yml`.

+The command is:

+    $ ansible-playbook -v -i inventories/virtualbox/hosts.ini --extra-vars="import_directory=..." import.yml